Description

 Applying this definition to our asset in some examples:

-• Looking at the average days below previous high of 61 days in the last 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark QQQ (122 days)
+• Looking at average days below previous high in of 36 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to QQQ (113 days).

 Performance (YTD)